What can you do at the seaside with 2-6-year-old children? Here is a list of fun and educational games to try at the beach.

 The child has to walk only on the circles or only on the squares etc. with both feet or hopping on one foot if it is not too small.

-This game will develop the child’s knowledge of shapes and motor skills.
+As a result, this game will develop your child’s knowledge of shapes and motor skills.

-Take some ice with you and show the child what happens during the day: it melts and then evaporates.
+Take some ice with you and show your child what happens during the day: it melts and then evaporates.

 Collect rocks and shells, then arrange them in a certain sequence, e.g. rock, shell, rock, shell and leave an empty space at the end.
 The child must complete the sequence.
 As you go on, you can make more and more complex sequences.